runmat-org/runmat/website/content/blog/introducing-runmat.md

 If your code relies on many niche built-ins, the recommended path is to move those pieces into packages.
 The docs call out differences and migration notes where they exist.

+A note about about plotting: RunMat's plot package is a work in progress.
+It's near-complete, but not yet ready for production use.
+We're working on it, and will have a complete plotting system in the next few releases.

 ---

 ## MATLAB, Octave, RunMat — a quick contrast